What Not to Put Down a Waste Disposal

 Fat

-Grease, oil, butter and so on are nice and runny when they’re hot, so you might think nothing of pouring them down the sink.
-Unfortunately when they cool they solidify, and cause blockages (including some truly enormous ones).
-You should never pour fats down the sink anyway, and having a waste disposal unit doesn't change this.
+Grease, oil, butter and so on are nice and runny when they are hot, so you might think nothing of pouring them down the sink.
+Unfortunately when they cool they solidify, and cause blockages.
+You should never pour fats down the sink anyway, and having a waste disposal unit does not change this.

 Starch

-Pasta, rice, beans and potato peelings tend to expand as they absorb water – and since your waste disposal is built to shred them to tiny pieces, the resulting pulpy soup is very likely to cause a blockage.
-Stick this sort of thing on the compost heap instead.
+Pasta, rice, beans and potato peelings tend to expand as they absorb water, and since your waste disposal is built to shred them to tiny pieces, the resulting pulpy soup is very likely to cause a blockage.
+Put these bits of waste on a compost heap instead.

 Bones